 By Makini Brice and Anthony Esposito

-Mexico is scrambling to avoid such a scenario.
+Mexico, whose economy is heavily dependent on trade with the United States, is scrambling to avoid such a scenario.

 "It's a good sign that talks have not broken down," Mexican President Andres Manuel Lopez Obrador told reporters in Mexico City.
 "There is dialogue and an agreement can be reached.
 I'm optimistic we can achieve that."

 Lopez Obrador, however, said it was a mistake for the United States to link migration with trade.

 Mexico has prepared a list of possible retaliatory tariffs targeting U.S. products from agricultural and industrial states regarded as Trump's electoral base, a tactic China has also used with an eye toward the president's 2020 re-election bid.

 Such a move would leave the United States fighting trade wars with two of its three largest trading partners and further unnerve financial markets already nervous about a global economic slowdown.

 The United States slapped up to 25% tariffs on $200 billion in Chinese imports last month, prompting Beijing to levy its own tariffs on a revised target list of $60 billion in American goods.

 U.S. officials officially granted Chinese exporters two more weeks to get their products into the United States before the higher tariffs were applied, according to a U.S. government notice posted online on Friday.